dymmond/esmerald/docs/scheduler/scheduler.md

 * `value` - Where the task is located.

 !!!
 Warning
-    Remember to activate the scheduler by enabling the `enable_scheduler` flag or else the internal scheduler will not start.
+    Remember to activate the scheduler by enabling the `enable_scheduler` flag or else the scheduler will not start.